CyndiMorris/AnalyticsProjects/WeRateDogs/aboutwrd.md

 **Image Predictions File**

-The WeRateDogs Twitter archive was run through a neural network that can classified the breeds of dogs*, resulting in a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).
+The WeRateDogs Twitter archive was run through a neural network that can classify the breeds of dogs*, resulting in a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).